Looking for a change of scenery?

 Moving to Maine

-A booming restaurant scene and breath-taking locations like Acadia National Park make Maine an option for those looking for new locale.
+A booming restaurant scene and breath-taking locations like Acadia National Park make Maine an option for those looking for a new locale.
+Also, not the worst place to be if you’re a lobster lover.

 In an effort to bring in younger residents to the state, Vermont is offering financial incentives that focus on remote workers.
-The Remote Worker Grant offers up to $10,000 in relocation expenses.
-If you have remote working capabilities and want a new a change of scenery, Vermont is waiting.
+The Remote Worker Grant offers up to $7,500 in relocation expenses.
+If you have remote working capabilities and want a change of scenery, Vermont is waiting for you.

 Moving to Vermont

 The natural setting of Vermont appeals to anyone looking to escape an urban backdrop.
-Vermont is also a hub for craft beer, artisanal cheese and farmer’s markets.
-But be fooled by the quaint countryside, Vermont boasts a thriving nightlife of clubs and concert halls.
+Vermont is also a hub for craft beer, artisanal cheese, and farmer’s markets.
+But don’t be fooled by the quaint countryside, Vermont boasts a thriving nightlife of clubs and concert halls.

 Yes!
 Alaska will pay you approximately $1,600 to live there!